 Z - Edinburgh Zoo

-The Royal Zoological Society of Scotland plays host to over 800,000 visitors every year.
+The Royal Zoological Society of Scotland hosts over 800,000 visitors each year.

-Edinburgh Zoo has been open since 1913 and plays an important role in the conservation of lots of animals.
+Edinburgh Zoo has been open since 1913 and plays a significant role in the conservation of many animals.

-With over 1000 rare/endangered animals and giant pandas, penguins, monkeys and tigers, this attraction is situated just outside the city centre and is a truly great day out for the whole family.
+This popular attraction is situated just outside the city centre and offers a great day out for the whole family.